pengsihua2023/Deep-Learning-Lecture-Notes-English/07. Research Level/PINN Topics/PINN-related libraries.md

-Here’s the English translation of your content:

----

 ## Libraries Related to PINNs

 Physics-Informed Neural Networks (PINNs) libraries and frameworks are mainly used in deep learning and scientific computing for solving partial differential equations (PDEs), ordinary differential equations (ODEs), and other physics-based modeling problems.
 Commonly used libraries include: